 This is a nice way to introduce the trait and get students thinking and reflecting.
 To make sure students are on the same page, students are given the opportunity to define the featured trait.
 Then students are given quotes that pertain to the trait from people throughout history and asked to personalize and provide context.

 (2) Ethical Dilemma

 Students are confronted with real-life scenarios that force them to use critical thinking skills, recognize potential options, understand the consequences of their choices and to ultimately make better decisions.
 Students initially write their answers down on paper, but the hallmark of an effective classroom is getting students up and moving around, forming debates and looking at the issues from diverse perspectives.

 It is essential to provide students with relevant and research-based information related to the topic of the week.
 This information helps students move forward by knowing the facts.
 In addition to the lecture notes, visuals and handouts are provided in the curriculum.

-The 10 lesson plans that are integrated into the weekly format listed above get repeated over and over about a different character trait that is paired with a different topic, as seen below.
+The 12 lesson plans (listed above) are repeated over and over about a different character trait that is paired with a different topic (listed below).

 |Weekly Topics||Character Traits||Role Models|